kimbambala/Tribute-PAge/README.md

 # Tribute Page

-A Pen created on CodePen.io by me.
+A FreeCOdeCAmp project created by me on CodePen.io using only HTML And CSS.
 Original URL: [https://codepen.io/nickprincy/pen/bGjJXQm](https://codepen.io/nickprincy/pen/bGjJXQm).